F1 Circuit Contracts: How Long Will Each Grand Prix Stay on the calendar?

 2026: Circuit de Barcelona-Catalunya, Spain

 After a series of single-year contract extensions, Circuit de Barcelona-Catalunya secured a longer term deal to stage the Spanish Grand Prix in late 2021.
-The Spanish Grand Prix is now guaranteed to remain at the venue until 2026 – but the event will move to a new circuit in Madrid from 2026 onwards
+The Spanish Grand Prix is now guaranteed to remain until 2025 – but the event will move to a new circuit in Madrid from 2026 onwards.
+The Barcelona circuit has a contract to appear on the 2026 calendar.

-While it will not host the Spanish Grand Prix after 2025, Stefano Domenicali says that the Barcelona track could stay on the schedule with a different event title.
+While it will no longer host the Spanish Grand Prix after 2025, Stefano Domenicali says that the Barcelona track could stay on the schedule beyond 2026 with a different event title.
 In January 2024, he said: “there are discussions in place to see if we can really extend our collaboration with Barcelona, with whom we have a very good relationship”.

-In 2022, the Spanish Grand Prix attracted its largest race day attendance figure in almost 15 years, with the figure boosted thanks to both Carlos Sainz and Fernando Alonso’s presence on the grid.
+Attendance figures at the Spanish Grand Prix have been on the rise in recent years, thanks to both Carlos Sainz and Fernando Alonso’s presence on the grid.

 2026: Circuit of The Americas, United States